What is electricity?

 Atoms are made up of a Nucleus and electrons, in electron shells moving around the nucleus.

-There are three different types of sub-atomic particles Atoms can have a ‘ion’ or a charge.
+Atoms can have a ‘ion’ or a charge.
 An 'ion' or a charge is when there are more Electrons that protons

 (negative charge) or there are more protons than electrons (positive charge.)
 When electrons move from

-atom to atom, eletrical currents are formed.
 This happens when electrons are moved between atom to atom.

 However, this won't allways work or conduct electricity.
 Some substances, don't let their electrons go,

-meaning that electricity cannot pass through them.
-These include substances like: Other materials have loosely held electrons, and this lets the electrons move freely between other atoms.
+Other materials have loosely held electrons, and this lets the electrons move freely between other atoms.

 These substances conduct electricity well.
-Substances that are good at conducting electricity are:
+Substances that are good at conducting electricity are: - metals, such as copper or steel

 Learn more: This is a link that leads you to a page describe what energy is and where you can find it.